• Skip to primary navigation

 • Vanilla Extract: Pairs perfectly with the blueberries.
 Almond extract would also be delicious.

-• Maple Syrup: My favorite way to sweeten my oatmeal.
-You can also use brown sugar or date syrup.
+• Maple Syrup: My favorite way to sweeten my oatmeal is with pure maple syrup or you can use your sweetener of choice like brown sugar or date syrup.
 Add 1/4-1/2 mashed banana to naturally sweeten if you prefer.
 (Although, it will add some banana flavor.)

 • Nutmeg: This warming spice adds depth to these oats and kind of reminds me of a blueberry muffin.
 You can use cinnamon instead if you prefer.

-• Sea Salt: Brightens up all the flavors in this oatmeal.
+• Sea Salt: Just a pinch of salt brightens up all the flavors in this oatmeal.
 Just like any other dish, it is important to season your oatmeal with just a dash of salt too!

 How to Make Blueberry Oatmeal